el-hoffer/velo-mc-refarch/docs/4-gcp.md

   ![Image title](/images/gcp/single-region-single-vpc.png){ width="800" }
   <figcaption></figcaption>
 </figure>
 In this model workloads across all regions/subnets that are part of the workload VPC can be routed via the edge.
 To establish overlay reachability, the LAN side subnet in which GE3 resides can be advertised as a connected route.
-For all other subnets (either discrete subnets local to the region in the VPC or subnets in other regions) static routes and/or peering with a Cloud Router via the NCC hub are required.
+For all other subnets (either discrete subnets local to the region in the VPC or subnets in other regions) static routes and/or peering with a Google Cloud Router via the NCC hub are required.

 ## Single Region, Single VPC- NSD
+NSD connctivity options for designs with a single workload VPC will leverage Google's Cloud VPN service to provide multiple redundant tunnels for connectivity directly into the workload VPC.
+In all cases, Google and VMware best practices dictate leveraging BGP over IPsec to exchange routes with a Google Cloud Router as well as provide an extra layer of resiliency for tunnel failover.

+Both options below leverage the [general Cloud VPN configuration process](https://cloud.google.com/network-connectivity/docs/vpn/how-to/creating-ha-vpn) with slightly different configurations.
+On the VMware side, both will use the "Generic IKEv2 Router" NSD type.

+For NSD via edge scenarios, leverage the "Generic IKEv2 Router" NSD type

 ## Single Region, Multi-VPC